-So, you’ve been prescribed Metformin by your doctor to help keep your type 2 diabetes or polycystic ovaries syndrome (PCOS) in check, However, when it comes to hashing out the particulars of dosage and timing, you may be left a little puzzled.
-Thankfully, you’ve come to the right place.
+You’ve been prescribed Metformin by your doctor to help keep your type 2 diabetes or polycystic ovaries syndrome (PCOS) in check, However, when it comes to understanding the particulars of dosage and timing, you may be a bit puzzled.

-Taking Metformin at the right times and in the proper way can ensure it is working as it should and also help reduce any unpleasant side-effects.
+Taking Metformin at the right time and in the proper way can ensure you are maximizing the benefits of the medication, while minimizing any unpleasant side-effects.

-So let’s delve into the ideal time of day or night to take the drug as well as how to adapt to different dosages.
+Let’s review the ideal time of day or night to take the medication, as well as how to adapt to different dosages.

 Order safe and effective treatment for type 2 diabetesView all treatments